hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step5-def-crd.md

 `kubectl get crds`{{execute}}

-Your new Operator is alive!
-However, the list is empty.
+You now new Kubernetes resource type.
+Further details about hte resource can also be explored.

+`kubectl describe crd ats.cnat.my.domain`{{execute}}

 In the next step you will create a new `at` resource.